Ruby Price and Quality Guide (Colour, Clarity & More!)

 Unlike Diamonds, Rubies are not clarity graded by gemmologists or gem labs, so be aware of anyone selling a Ruby who is using Diamond clarity grades such as SI or VVS to describe the clarity of a Ruby.

-The next quality factor is cut and just like colour, this is broken down into two parts, which are the style of the cut and the quality of cut.
+The next quality factor is cut and there are two parts, which are the style of the cut and the quality of cut.

 Style of Cut